 A Floor-to-Ceiling View of the Nuclear Reactor Core Model on the Shake Table

-Earthquake Engineering and Structures Laboratory at GW’s Virginia Science and Technology Campus.
+in the Earthquake Engineering and Structures Laboratory at GW’s Virginia Science and Technology Campus.

 In the second video clip you can appreciate the magnitude of the model with a floor-to-ceiling view.
 In this video you can see the vibrations of the shake table and the structure sitting on it.